-Flip or Flop’s Tarek El Moussa Opens Up on Split from Christina – and Denies He Was Suicidal During Gun Incident
+Flip or Flop: Tarek El Moussa Opens Up About Divorce from Christina El Moussa

 The Flip or Flop star also spoke about continuing to remain on good terms with Christina, even continuing to shoot their show together.
 Their priority, however, is their two children, 1-year-old son Brayden and 6-year-old daughter Taylor, he said.

-“The number one goal is to co-parent our children,” he said.
+“The No. 1 goal is to co-parent our children,” he said.
 “We have to make sure we remain friendly because we have to make sure they have good parents.”

 Nearly a month after announcing their split, Tarek’s lawyer revealed to PEOPLE in early January that the HGTV star filed to legally separate from his wife.
 PEOPLE also confirmed that Tarek is requesting spousal support from Christina.